Why rest is so important

-By the end of 2017, I felt sluggish, run down and started to question where my energy had gone.
+By the end of 2017, I felt sluggish, run down and I couldn’t understand where my energy had gone.

 And then I remembered: I have a child, a house to look after, oh.. and I also work full time to a job I commute to.

-I would finish a day’s work, catch the train home, pick my son up from nursery, bath and put him to bed, cook, tidy, clean etc so most evenings I would end up with 45 minutes to sit down.
+My life consisted of work, catch the train home, pick my son up from nursery, bath, bed, cook, tidy, clean and then sleep.
+Repeat.
+On an average day, I had 45 minutes of time to myself.

 I was burning myself out.